 Please review our Accessibility Guide.

-For entrance into the cavern, the Natural Entrance trail is not ADA compliant due to its steep grade (15% - 20%) and therefore not accessible with wheelchairs.
+For entrance into the cavern, the Natural Entrance trail is not Americans with Disabilities Act (ADA) compliant due to its steep grade (15%–20%) and therefore not accessible with wheelchairs.
 We do offer elevator service that can take visitors into and out of the Big Room where you can access the self-guided trail.

 The self-guided Big Room route is the only wheelchair accessible route in the caverns.
-You will find this 1-mile (2 km) trail after you descend 750 feet into the underground rest area.
+You will find this one mile (2 km) trail after you descend 750 feet (229 m) into the underground rest area.
 Please note the trail is wet from dripping water and can be slippery, bumpy, uneven and difficult to navigate.
 It is not ADA approved and should only be attempted with assistance.
 Maps defining the wheelchair accessible areas can be obtained in the visitor center.
-Due to steep grades and narrowness of the trail, barriers and signs have been installed to note the portions that are inaccessible in a wheelchair.
+Due to steep grades and narrowness of the trail, barriers, and signs have been installed to note the portions that are inaccessible in a wheelchair.

-- Strollers: Strollers, baby carriages, and similar devices are prohibited in all caves except as necessary for children with mobility issues.
-If medically needed, they are allowed within the wheelchair-designated portions of the Big Room of Carlsbad Cavern, but never on the Natural Entrance path due to the steep grade.
+Strollers: Strollers, baby carriages, and similar devices are prohibited in all caves except as necessary for children with mobility issues.
+If medically needed, they are allowed within the wheelchair-designated portions of the Big Room of Carlsbad Cavern, but never on the Natural Entrance trail due to the steep grade.

 Bat Flight Program